Durgasravanipenumaka/Interveiw-Preparation/Yocto Questions.md

 ## What does bitbake <image> do?
 bitbake <image> builds a complete Linux image by compiling all required recipes and generating the kernel, root filesystem, and bootable images.

+When bitbake <image> is executed, BitBake parses metadata, resolves dependencies, builds all required packages, creates the root filesystem, and generates the final image for the target hardware.